geodynamics/pylith/docs-sphinx/user/install/index.md

 :::{warning}
 The binary distribution contains PyLith and all of its dependencies.
 If you have any of this software already installed on your system, you need to be careful in setting up your environment so that preexisting software does not conflict with the PyLith binary.
-By default the `setup.sh` script will prepend to the PATH and PYTHONPATH (for Darwin and Linux) and LD_LIBRARY_PATH (for Linux) environment variables.
+By default the `setup.sh` script will prepend to the PATH and PYTHONPATH (for macOS and Linux) and LD_LIBRARY_PATH (for Linux) environment variables.
 This will prevent most conflicts.
 :::

 :::{warning}
-The PyLith binary distribution for **Darwin** systems is built using the system clang compiler suite and system Python. **This means the system Python must be in your path to use the PyLith binary executable**; ensure `/bin` and `/usr/bin` are at the beginning of the PATH environment variable, which is done automatically if you use the `setup.sh` script. **This condition is often violated if you have Python installed from Anaconda, HomeBrew, MacPorts, etc. and set the PATH variable in your bash configuration file.**
+The PyLith binary distribution for **macOS** systems is built using the system clang compiler suite and system Python. **This means the system Python must be in your path to use the PyLith binary executable**; ensure `/bin` and `/usr/bin` are at the beginning of the PATH environment variable, which is done automatically if you use the `setup.sh` script. **This condition is often violated if you have Python installed from Anaconda, HomeBrew, MacPorts, etc. and set the PATH variable in your bash configuration file.**
 :::

 (sec:install:windows)=